deep999d/sheets/README.md

 # Task Management System

-A simple system that manages construction tasks in Google Sheets and sends weekly email summaries to contractors.
+A complete construction task management system with a web interface that stores tasks in Google Sheets and sends weekly email summaries to contractors.

 ## What This Does

+- **Web Interface**: Modern React frontend for managing tasks
-- Stores all tasks in a Google Sheet
+- **Google Sheets Integration**: All tasks stored in Google Sheets
-- Automatically sends weekly email summaries to contractors
+- **Email Automation**: Weekly email summaries to contractors
-- Organizes tasks by project
+- **Project Organization**: Tasks organized by project
-- Tracks task status, priority, and due dates
+- **Task Tracking**: Status, priority, due dates, and more

+## Quick Start

+1. Follow the setup guide below to configure Google Sheets and email
+2. Deploy to Vercel (frontend and backend deploy together)
+3. Access the web interface at your Vercel URL

 ## Setup Guide